FabioFlorencio/curso-de-python/python_basico/README.md

 - [ ] Falta o README do diretório flag
 - [ ] Falta o README do diretório obj_mutaveis
 - [ ] Falta o README do diretório while
+- [ ] Falta o README do diretório for
 - [ ] Incluir no README do diretório list a explicação do método list.sort()